lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 Webpack automatically handles bare module specifiers; for Rollup, you'll need a plugin ([@rollup/plugin-node-resolve](https://github.com/rollup/plugins/tree/master/packages/node-resolve)).

 **Why bare module specifiers?** Bare module specifiers let you import modules without knowing exactly where the package manager has installed them.
-A standards proposal called [Import maps](https://github.com/WICG/import-maps) is starting to [ship](https://chromestatus.com/feature/5315286962012160), which will let let browsers support bare module specifiers.
+A standards proposal called [Import maps](https://github.com/WICG/import-maps) is [starting to ship](https://chromestatus.com/feature/5315286962012160), which will let let browsers support bare module specifiers.
 In the meantime, bare import specifiers can easily be transformed as a build step.
 There are also some polyfills and module loaders that support import maps.

 ### Buildig for legacy browsers {#supporting-older-browsers}

-Supporting older browsers (specifically Internet Explorer 11), requires a number of extra steps:
+Supporting older browsers (specifically Internet Explorer 11, but also older versions of evergreen browsers), requires a number of extra steps:

 *   Transpiling modern JavaScript syntax to ES5.
 *   Transforming ES modules to another module system.